SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 ### 1.1.1  Start Eureka Server Locally

-In this step, we will fetch a repository from which we can start up a Netflix Eureka Server locally on our desktop.
+In this step, we will fetch a GitHub repository from which we can start up a Netflix Eureka Server locally on our desktop.
 This server has been pre-configured to listen for service registrations and discovery requests at  <http://localhost:8761/eureka> .

 ```bash
 > git clone https://github.com/spring-cloud-samples/eureka.git